AnujSharma07x/DRISHTI-Satellite-Disaster-Intelligence/docs/ARCHITECTURE.md

+# DRISHTI — System Architecture (Phase 1, Locked)

+## 1. Project Overview

+DRISHTI is an AI-powered disaster-management decision-support platform built for Smart India Hackathon 2026 (Problem Statement 26206 — Student Innovation,
+Theme: Disaster Management, Category: Software).
+It converts satellite imagery and geospatial data into actionable flood-management intelligence: identifying risk before a disaster, assessing impact during one, simulating "what-if" flood-level scenarios, and supporting prioritized emergency response.
+The MVP scope is a single flood-prone Indian region and flood disasters only — see §2 (below) and §8 for what is explicitly out of scope.

+This document, together with `DATABASE_SCHEMA.md`, `API_CONTRACT.md`, and `DATA_FORMATS.md`, is the locked Phase 1 source of truth.
+Do not redesign any of the four without a genuine integration requirement, team sign-off, and a synchronized update across all four files.

+## 2. MVP Scope

+### MUST HAVE
 - Region selection (one flood-prone Indian region, seeded)
 - Flood polygon input → stored in PostGIS (`flood_predictions`)
 - Digital Twin read layer (region, roads, population zones, critical infrastructure,